 Measurement Meaning Packets from directly con- nected nodes Number of radio packets per minute from devices with a direct radio connection to the USB coordinator.
 The colour symbol of this measurement turns yellow or red if too many devices have a direct radio connection to the USB coordinator.
 Total requests received Total number of requests per minute from devices to the automatic test system Association requests received Number of requests per minute from devices not yet installed in a system.
-Heartbeats received Radio network measurement Total requests sent Number of requests per minute from the automatic test system to devices Total request error rate Percentage of requests, which cannot be transmitted to the devices.
+UART sent / received from coordinator Number of radio packets sent by the WirelessProfessional software to the USB coordinator and number of data packets received by the USB coordinator UART send error rate Error rate calculated from the ratio of packets sent and packats received by the recipient Heartbeats received Radio network measurement Total requests sent Number of requests per minute from the automatic test system to devices Total request error rate Percentage of requests, which cannot be transmitted to the devices.
+Estimated radio error rate Percentage of incorrect data packets in radio traffic.
 USB error rate Percentage of requests, which cannot be transmitted to the USB co- ordinator via the USB connection.
+UART receive error rate Error rate calculated from the ratio of packages received and packages sent by the sender